 In Massachusetts, either parent (in the absence of misconduct) may be awarded custody of the children.
 The court will take into consideration the children's welfare and happiness when determining custody and if the past or present living conditions have or will adversely affect the child's physical, emotional, moral, or mental health.
 Other issues the court may take into consideration are whether any member of the family has alcohol or addiction problems or has abandoned the child, and whether the parents are able and willing to cooperate in matters concerning the child.
 Along these same lines, the court may also evaluate evidence of abuse towards the child or parent when determining custody and restricting visitation.

 The parents may also decide on custody without having the court make this determination.
 Such custody arrangements will usually be granted unless it is determined by the court that such an arrangement is not in the best interests of the children.
 [Chapter 208-31]

 How much child support will be awarded in Massachusetts?

 To figure out how much child support to order, the court will apply the appropriate child support guidelines based on the custody arrangements.
-These guidelines can be accessed at Child Support Laws and Policies.
+These guidelines can be accessed on the Massachusetts Child Support Guidelines page.